 Rotating: The IP changes automatically.

 Verdict for Viber: DANGEROUS.
-Changing the IP during a call will lead to a connection break ("Reconnecting...").
+Changing the IP during a call will lead to a disconnection ("Reconnecting...").

-Use case: Only for mass mailing (spam) or registering thousands of accounts (farming).
+Use case: Used for automated corporate tasks or high-volume network requests.
 Not suitable for regular communication.

 B. Mobile Proxies (Mobile 4G/5G)

-The elite of the proxy world.
-These are IP addresses of cellular operators.
-Viber's security systems are most loyal to them, as thousands of real people can hide behind a single mobile IP (CGNAT technology).
+The elite in the proxy world.
+These are IP addresses from cellular operators.
+Viber's security systems are most loyal to them because thousands of real people can share a single mobile IP (CGNAT technology).

 Protocol | Task in Viber | Why it's cool |